vmwshop/tutorials/openrefine.md

 Just for clarity’s sake, we want all of our pups that are designated as “MIXED” to read as “MIXED BREED”.
 So let’s add the word “BREED” to any occurrence of the word “MIXED” in the “Breeds” column.

-**1.** Back in your “Facets” widget, scroll down to the “MIXED” value and select it.
+**1.** Back in your Facets widget, scroll down to the “MIXED” value and select it.
 The facet will be bolded and change to orange to signify that it’s selected.

 <img src="https://user-images.githubusercontent.com/15221098/87826584-2b206d00-c847-11ea-9e86-5eb4da23adba.png" class="responsive" alt="ORotheredits4" width="850">